craigsapp/densmore-teton-sioux/README.md

 ================================================

-This repository contains a digital edition of 245 songs from the book *Teton Sioux Music* by Frances Densmore, published by the Bureau of American Ethnology, Bulletin 61, Smithsonian Institution (1918).
+This repository contains a digital edition of 245 songs from the book *Teton Sioux Music* by Frances Densmore, originally published by the Bureau of American Ethnology, Bulletin 61, Smithsonian Institution (1918).

 A scan of the original publication can be found online at: